How to Request a Recommendation Letter for Work or Study in 2026

 I hope you are doing well.
 I am writing to ask whether you would be comfortable providing a letter of reference for me as I apply for [job, program, or training opportunity].

-Working with you at [company name] has been one of the most important parts of my professional development.
-Over the time I have spent on the [team or department], I have learned a great deal about how to manage responsibility, meet expectations, and contribute more effectively in a professional setting.
-Because you have seen my work directly, I feel your perspective would be both relevant and meaningful.
+Working with you at [company name] has been a key part of my professional development.
+During my time on the [team or department], I learned a great deal about managing responsibility, meeting expectations, and contributing effectively in a professional setting.
+Because you have seen my work directly, I believe your perspective would be both relevant and meaningful.

-I am applying for this opportunity because I would like to take the next step in [career goal or field], and I believe a reference from you could help explain the practical side of my experience better than my CV alone.
-In particular, I think you could speak to my work on [project, responsibility, or task], my reliability under deadlines, and the way I have handled collaboration within the team.
+I am applying for this opportunity to take the next step in [career goal or field], and I believe a reference from you could highlight the practical side of my experience better than my CV alone.
+In particular, you could speak to my work on [project, responsibility, or task], my reliability under deadlines, and how I have collaborated within the team.

-To make the process easier, I can send you the job posting, my updated CV, and a short summary of the points that may be most helpful to highlight.
-I would also be glad to provide the deadline and any submission instructions in one place so that the request stays simple on your side.
+To make the process easier, I can send you the job posting, my updated CV, and a brief summary of the key points that may be most helpful to highlight.
+I am also happy to provide the deadline and submission instructions together, so the request is straightforward on your end.

-I understand completely if your schedule does not allow it or if you would prefer not to provide a reference at this time.
-I wanted to ask directly and respectfully because I value your judgment and the experience I gained while working with you.
+I completely understand if your schedule does not allow it or if you prefer not to provide a reference at this time.
+I wanted to ask directly and respectfully, as I value your judgment and the experience I gained while working with you.

 Thank you for considering my request.
-I truly appreciate your support and everything I have learned under your supervision.
+I sincerely appreciate your support and everything I have learned under your supervision.

 Kind regards,